Table of Contents

 - Fold the paper towel into a small square and spray some Goo Gone on it.
 You can check emceewilliams’s video for reference on how much Goo Gone to use.

-- Scrub the ink off using the damp paper towel.
+- Scrub the ink off using a damp paper towel.
 Note that you may need more time to scrub depending on the texture and the color of the soles.
 Cleaning white soles tend to take longer.

 - For textured soles, put some Goo Gone on the cotton swab and use it to rub out the ink.

 So, do you find the tips I shared above helpful?
 Although we own a lot of things that are made out of rubber, we need to apply different strategies to remove permanent marker ink.
 This way, we don’t mess up with the designs of certain rubber items, like those on a doll’s face or run the risk of damaging the rubber itself.
+Besides, you are also can refer more ways to remove permanent marker from tile or remove permanent marker from metal.